Chorus-bdd/Chorus/pages/builtInHandlers/Processes/ProcessesHandlerQuickStart.md

     processes.publisher.jmxport=1234

-For more details on remoting see [[Remoting Handler Quick Start|RemotingHandlerQuickStart]]
+For more details on remoting see [Remoting Handler Quick Start](RemotingHandlerQuickStart)

 ###Other Processes Handler steps###